Julia Roberts: Early life and family

-Julia Fiona Roberts was born on October 28, 1967, at Crawford Long Hospital in Atlanta, Georgia, to Betty Lou Bredemus and Walter Grady Roberts.
+Julia Fiona Roberts was born on October 28, 1967 at Crawford Long Hospital in Atlanta, to Betty Lou Bredemus and Walter Grady Roberts.
 She is of English, Scottish, Irish, Welsh, German, and Swedish descent.
 Her father was a Baptist, her mother Catholic.
 Roberts was raised Catholic.
-Her older brother Eric Roberts (b.
-1956), from whom she was estranged for several years until 2004, older sister Lisa Roberts Gillan (b.
-1965), and niece Emma Roberts, are also actors.
+Her older brother Eric (born 1956), from whom she was estranged for several years until 2004, older sister Lisa (born 1965), and niece Emma, are also actors.
 She also had a younger half-sister named Nancy Motes.

-Roberts's parents, one-time actors and playwrights, met while performing in theatrical productions for the United States Armed Forces.
+Roberts's parents, onetime actors and playwrights, met while performing in theatrical productions for the United States Armed Forces.
 They later co-founded the Atlanta Actors and Writers Workshop off Juniper Street in Midtown Atlanta.
 They ran a children's acting school in Decatur, Georgia, while they were expecting Julia.
 The children of Coretta and Martin Luther King Jr. attended the school; Walter Roberts served as acting coach for their daughter, Yolanda.
-In gratitude for his service running the only racially integrated theater troupe in the region and due to the Roberts's financial difficulties, Coretta King paid the Roberts's hospital bill when Julia was born.
+In gratitude for his service running the only racially integrated theater troupe in the region and due to the Roberts's financial difficulties, Coretta King paid the Robertses' hospital bill when Julia was born.

 Roberts's parents married in 1955.
 Her mother filed for divorce in 1971; the divorce was finalized in early 1972.
 From 1972, Roberts lived in Smyrna, Georgia, where she attended Fitzhugh Lee Elementary School, Griffin Middle School, and Campbell High School.
 In 1972, her mother married Michael Motes, who was abusive and often unemployed; Roberts despised him.
 The couple had a daughter, Nancy, who died at 37 on February 9, 2014, of an apparent drug overdose.
 The marriage ended in 1983, with Betty Lou divorcing Motes on cruelty grounds; she had stated that marrying him was the biggest mistake of her life.
 Roberts's own father died of cancer when she was ten.

 Roberts wanted to be a veterinarian as a child.
 She played the clarinet in her school band.
 After graduating from high school, she headed to New York City to pursue a career in acting.
 Once there, she signed with the Click Modeling Agency and enrolled in acting classes.